SovereignCloudStack/standards/Drafts/scs-XXXX-v0-naming-conventions.md

 a situation where they have to choose names for the openstack domain, project and user.

-There might also exists some group or roles from the customers point of view, like `domain admin` or `project admin` not related at all with openstack.

 ## Motivation

 Create a naming convention to use during the provisioning of the users and